Skip to main content

 • “Infinitely replayable (or almost).”

-• “Despite slight balance problems (nerf white), chess offers endless replayability, and 'Simply Chess' has escalating AI which provides a challenge for new players.”
+• “Despite slight balance problems (nerf white), chess offers endless replayability and 'Simply Chess' has escalating AI which offers a challenge for new players.”

 • “Despite slight balance problems (nerf white), chess offers endless replayability, and 'Simply Chess' has escalating AI which offers a challenge for new players.”